PAIN AND THE PAIN CHECKLIST

 6. Imbalances related to hormones, prostglandins or other types of chemicals that are natural pain modulators and regulators in the body.
 For example, low cortisol and cortisone secretion for any reason can cause pain, because cortisol is an anti-inflammatory hormone.

 8. Electrical or other more subtle imbalances.
-These are also related to the above, but electrical imbalances may trigger nerve endings that cause pain messages to be sent to the brain.
+These are related to the above.
+Electrical imbalances may trigger nerve endings that cause pain messages to be sent to the brain.

 THE PAIN CHECKLIST WHEN REVIEWING A HAIR MINERAL ANALYSIS

-Among the most important causes for pain that can be identified from a hair mineral analysis are the following:
+The following are among the most important causes for pain that can be identified from a hair mineral analysis:

 Toxic metals.
 These may be revealed directly on a hair mineral analysis.
 However, they are often hidden on the first and even on other tests.
 Often, there are telltale signs of elevated metals on the test such as an elevated zinc, low phosphorus, low sodium/potassium ratio, and/or very low levels of toxic metals.
 This pattern is called poor eliminator pattern and is described in a separate article on this website.